XiaoyuBIE1994/Auto_ImageData_Analyse/README.md

 =============Finish=============

-It also provide an interaction command to rectify OCR result or re-run RANSAC
+It also provide an interaction command to rectify OCR result or re-run RANSAC.
+He relies heavily on the adjustment of parameters, so just for fun